I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 Like, sadly, also the magnificent villa at Number 9.
 It was designed by Gustav Papež for the painter Rudolf Říhovsky in a vernacular style.

 The structures are a combination of smooth plaster with gray masonry.
-However, in addition to the corner rustication and the not very profiled cordon and crown cornice, the building attracts everyone’s attention by the painted floral decoration.
+However, in addition to the corner rustication and the not very profiled cordon and crown cornice, the building attracts everyone’s attention with the painted floral decoration.

 Also, ranges are asymmetrically growing through the facade above the wide window.